katieburrito/JS-and-Other-Notes/03-js-fundamentals-2.md

 - pop removal method returns the element that was removed, not the length like push or unshift
 ![alt](images/03-js-fundamentals2/2023-03-31-21.png)

-- shift removes first element of array
+- shift removes first element of array and returns that element (not the length)
 ![alt](images/03-js-fundamentals2/2023-03-31-22.png)

 - calling the indexOf method on an element not included in an array returns neg 1